 - The Goose – 248 North End Rd, London SW6 1NL – 16-minute walk to the stadium

-It is worth noting that on matchday, many of these pubs will require a valid match ticket or Chelsea membership card to be presented before entry into the premises is granted.
-However, this is typically only in place when the Blues are taking on some of their biggest rivals, including Arsenal, Tottenham and Man Utd.
+It is worth noting that on matchdays, many of these pubs will have security at the front door who will require to see a valid match ticket or Chelsea membership card before allowing entry into the premises.

 Best pubs for away fans near the Chelsea stadium